johannaleal/readme-generator/readme.md

 4. Go to your application directory and verify that the ReadMe file is there.
 5. Open it and verify that all the data you entered is there.

 _NOTE: FOR TESTING PURPOSES I NAMED THE OUTPUT FILE README_TEST.MD SO AS NOT TO OVERWRITE MY ACTUAL README FILE.
-YOU CAN CHANGE THIS IN THE writeUserInfo CONST._
+YOU CAN CHANGE THIS IN THE writeUserInfo CONST IN THE INDEX.JS FILE (LINE 101)._

 ## Questions